oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

     $ <copy>csreset --all</copy>
     ```

 3. Change to the `/usr/lib64/java-oci-sdk` directory and list its contents.
-The OCI jar file is located in: `/usr/lib64/java-oci-sdk/lib/oci-java-sdk-full-3.2.1.jar`, and third-party libraries are in `/usr/lib64/java-oci-sdk/third-party/lib`.

     ```text
     $ <copy>cd /usr/lib64/java-oci-sdk</copy>